Ntrondle/Unofficial-Windows-player-for-Radio-Swiss-Classic/README.md

 ## Install

-Download `RadioSwissClassicPlayer-Setup-x.y.z.exe` from the [releases page](../../releases) and run it — it installs per-user with no admin rights required.
+Download `RadioSwissClassicPlayer-Setup-x.y.z.exe` from the [releases page](../../releases) and run it, it installs per-user with no admin rights required.

 ## Development